Joselo-zn/abi-core/README.md

 ## Status

-**ABI is a functional prototype** ready for deployment and experimentation.
+**ABI is a production-ready multi-agent system** with advanced security and semantic capabilities.
-The core infrastructure is implemented and operational, with active development continuing on advanced features and optimizations.
+The core infrastructure is fully operational with 4/5 agents implemented, comprehensive OPA policy engine, and semantic workflow orchestration.
+Observer agent implementation is the primary remaining development task.

 ---